yourcapatain/Portfolio/README.md

 - 👀 I’m interested in AI, Machine Learning, robots and android in general, gaming and music
 - 🌱 I’m currently learning python, and c#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: ig: _s.ssarahh_
+- 📫 How to reach me: ig: "_s.ssarahh_"

 <!---
 yourcapatain/yourcapatain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.